 Graduate students may be dismissed if they fail to meet minimum requirements listed under "General Degree Requirements" for master's students elsewhere in this catalog.
+The Graduates Committee has side authority to dismiss graduate students for academic reasons.

-A dismissed student may appeal in writing to the Academic Standing Committee for immediate rescission of the dismissal decision.
+A dismissed student may appeal in writing to the appropriate committee for immediate rescission of a dismissal decision.
 Evidence should be submitted to suggest that it is in the interests of both the student and the college for the dismissal to be rescinded.